It’s Christmas day.

 Stepfathers like me don’t really count.
 My stepson, Anna’s son, hasn’t spoken to me in years.
 Ostensibly because of my work with BP and supposedly ruining the planet for future generations.
 Of course he still accepts my money for his son’s private school fees.
 It started as as gift for his son’s first term at primary school.
 It’s now become a family tradition.

 You’d think after Anna’s death my sins would be forgiven.
 Apparently not.
-He lives in South Yarra with his partner and son.
+He lives in Fitzroy with his partner and son.
 I should reach out, let him know I’m back in Australia.
 Back in Melbourne.

 So many things I should do.
 Like help at a soup kitchen today instead of wandering about the hotel foyer.
 Do something gracious for the disadvantaged in the spirit of Christmas.